ni/ams-capabilities/PAtools Integration README.md

 # PAtools Integration

-This document describes the process of integrating a new AMS plugin/Driver in PAtools using the Template_PowerSupply_AMS module as an example.
+This document describes the process of integrating a new AMS plugin/Driver in PAtools using the Template_AMS_PowerSupply module as an example.
 Other Templates are quite similar.
 If there are any additional steps, they will be described in the PAtools Integration README of the specific template.
 This document assumes you have the LabView side of the AMS plugin ready using [capabilities](https://github.com/ni/ams-capabilities) and the PXI target has the PAtools runtime installed.

 # Create PAtools driver